All You Need to Know About Goregaon-Mulund Link Road

 The total estimated cost of the project is 6,225 crores1.
 It will reduce the traffic congestion and cut down the travelling time.
 As of now, it takes 80 minutes to travel from Mulund to Goregaon.
 Once the new road of GMLR is operational, this travel time will be reduced to as quick as 20 minutes.

 GMLR – Project Plan

 The GMLR project spans 12.2km.
 BMC has proposed the construction of 2 tunnels below Sanjay Gandhi National Park.
-The 4.7-km long tunnel and the 1.6-km long tunnel will run under the SGNP.
-Both these tunnels will be 20-200 metres below the ground.
+The first 4.7-km long tunnel will start at Film City at Goregaon and exit at Khindipada in Mulund.
+The tunnel will have a depth varying between 20 to 160 metre.

 To build tunnels, a new force ventilation technology will be used.
 There will be no outlets for ventilation above the ground, hence, there will be no disturbance to wildlife.